shubham1o1/Complete_JS_course/8-asynchronous-JS/README.md

 ## Making AJAX Calls with Fetch and Promises:

-- We are going to make a ajax call to request some weather data from a real weather API.
+- We are going to make an ajax call to request some weather data from a real weather API.
-- We are going to use a modern web API called fetch.
+- We are going to use a modern web API called **fetch**.
 - Web API are available in the browser and they are not part of the JS language itself.
 - We used to do this using a rather complex XML HTTPRequest Interface.
 It has a better browser support and is older than fetch.
 But fetch is more modern and it works for our case
 - JSON: Similar to JS object but it is just a single string and not an entire js object.